The number is committed. What's underneath it is the question.

 03

-Revenue $33M to $52.6M with zero new sales hires — architecture was the lever, not capacity.
+Revenue $33M to $52.6M with zero new hires — the prescribed solve was growth investment; the path was already inside the existing customer and provider network.

 04

-$190M acquisition at 147% valuation increase.
+$190M all-cash acquisition — more than double an initial offer that was two-thirds stock, eighteen months after the repositioning began.
 Value architecture built to survive a services-to-technology transition at the acquirer.

 03 — The Architecture